Northeast Car Culture

 Community context

-Asian North American communities across Queens, Bergen County, Edison, and Greater Boston navigate a region where transit alternatives exist but suburban family life still demands reliable vehicle access.
+From Queens and Bergen County to Edison and Greater Boston, drivers in this corridor navigate a region where transit alternatives exist but suburban family life still demands reliable vehicle access.

 Driving patterns